 The visit to the castle grounds is self-guided and you can do it at your own pace.
 The only thing is that the whole route is already pre-planned and you only have to follow the directions everywhere you go.

-I enjoyed this visit and felt like I got to know everything I need to know about Tarifa here!
+I enjoyed this visit and felt like I got to know everything I needed to know about Tarifa here!
 And the views over the town and the port were amazing!

 Location: Castillo de Guzman el Bueno